- Somebody left bottles at my house as part of a Community Water Test. Does Columbia Water do this?

 As the home water treatment industry has grown in the US, the concept of water softening has often been misconstrued as a purifying and cleansing process.
 This is due largely to exaggerated advertising and to consumer misconceptions about water treatment.
 In reality, hardness minerals can be a nuisance at high levels, but they are not a threat to health.

-If you have questions about the quality of your drinking water, contact the Water Works Specialist at 255-8160.
+If you have questions about the quality of your drinking water, contact Columbia Water at (803) 545 3300.
 You may also view the latest Consumer Confidence Report in English and español for hardness levels.
 For additional information, visit EPA's Drinking Water Website.

 1136 Washington St.